dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 ## Preconditions

-User is logged into account.
+User 1 is logged into account.

+User 1 is viewing flash cards.

-User 1 and 2 has sharing enabled (Privacy setting/visibility setting set to public on default?)
+User 1 and 2 have sharing enabled (Privacy setting/visibility setting set to public on default?)

 ## Triggers